 Jesus said if you are bringing your gift to the altar and you remember your brother has some Thing against you, go and deal with that Thing (Matt 5:23).

-That Thing that was between you and Him – your sin – He’s already dealt with it.
+That Thing that was between you and him – your sin – he’s dealt with it.
 He has already forgiven you.
-To forgive literally means to send away and on the cross the sins of the world were sent away.
+To forgive literally means to send away, and on the cross the your sins and my sins were sent away.

 The Thing is not the thing

-John describes forgiveness as a verb (aphiemi in Greek) when all the other New Testament writers tend to describe it as a noun (aphesis).
+John describes forgiveness as a verb (aphiemi in Greek) when other New Testament writers usually describe forgiveness as a noun (aphesis).
 This puzzle prompted me to do some counting and here’s what I found: prior to the cross, God’s forgiveness is almost always described as a verb.
 After the cross it is almost always a noun.

 This is called conditional forgiveness and it’s what Jesus preached prior to the cross: “If you forgive others, God will forgive you.”
 It’s an eye for an eye and a verb for a verb.

 New covenant nouns